nherger/EnsembleSelection/README_new.md

 ## Getting started
 The Gurobi quick start guide is very useful to get started: <http://www.gurobi.com/documentation/7.0/quickstart_mac/index.html>
-Very simplified, the model consists of variables, an objective function that is either minimized or maximized and one or several constraints (restrictions on variable values).
+Very simplified, the model consists of variables, an objective function that is either minimised or maximised and one or several constraints (restrictions on variable values).

 ## Forum
 Gurobi’s discussion board can be found here: <http://groups.google.com/group/gurobi>